Paramboia/pokemon-fusion/app/api/generate/README.md

 ## Overview

-The generation system uses a three-step process for creating AI-generated Pokémon fusions:
+The generation system supports two different approaches for creating AI-generated Pokémon fusions:

+### **Primary Approach: Qwen Single-Step Fusion** (when `USE_QWEN_FUSION=true`)
+1. **Direct Fusion**: Uses `qwen/qwen-image` model to directly blend two Pokémon images in a single step
+2. **Transparent Background**: Generates high-quality fusion with transparent background
+3. **Fallback**: Falls back to Simple Method (original Pokémon image) if Qwen fails, without charging credits

+### **Legacy Approach: Traditional Three-Step Process** (when `USE_QWEN_FUSION=false`)
 1. **Replicate Blend**: Creates the initial fusion image by blending features from two Pokémon
 2. **GPT-4 Vision Description**: Analyzes the initial fusion and creates a detailed structured description
 3. **GPT Image Enhancement**: Uses the description to generate a refined, high-quality image with GPT-image-1

+Both systems maintain the same 3-step UI experience but use different backend processing.
 The system is designed for resilience, with fallbacks at each step if any part of the process fails.

 ## Key Files

 - `route.ts` - Main API endpoint handler that orchestrates the generation process and handles credits/billing
+- `stream/route.ts` - Streaming API endpoint for real-time multi-step UI updates via Server-Sent Events
+- `qwen-fusion.ts` - **NEW**: Implementation for single-step fusion using Qwen image model
-- `replicate-blend.ts` - Implementation for the initial fusion using Replicate's blend-images model
+- `replicate-blend.ts` - Implementation for the initial fusion using Replicate's blend-images model (legacy)
-- `dalle.ts` - Contains GPT-4 Vision description and GPT-image-1 enhancement functionality
+- `dalle.ts` - Contains GPT-4 Vision description and GPT-image-1 enhancement functionality (legacy)
 - `config.ts` - Configuration module that sets default environment variables

 ## Generation Pipeline